 You will be given a Volunteer Badge to wear while observing.
 The badge must be worn and be visible at all times while observing.

 The official dress code is Business Casual but attire varies from office to office.
 Look professional your first day and take a cue from how your supervisor is dressed.
 You can never go wrong with black pants or khakis and a polo shirt.
 Comfortable shoes are a must and most people wear sneakers.
 Keep in mind that you may be working with neurologically impaired patients, so always dress conservatively.
-If you get cold easily bring a cardigan or fleece.
+If you get cold bring a cardigan or fleece.
 Nails must be kept short and neat.
 Long fake nails are not allowed.

 - Low cut tops